whitneyburton/portfolios/students/jeff_ruane/20151002-jeff_ruane-m2.markdown

 On August 25, Daisha recognized Adam Caron's and my efforts to reinvigorate my posse, calling it "an inspiration".

+On September 4, a pull request I submitted was accepted to the Ruby Exercises repository making hash_test.rb more clear for beginners.

 ## Review

 ### Notes